rocketheat/Udacity_AutoFlying_Estimation/README.md

 At this point, congratulations on having a working estimator!

+#### Answer:
+For this I updated the measurement model using the observations as detailed in equation 54 in Estimation for Quadrotors

 ### Step 6: Adding Your Controller ###

 Up to this point, we have been working with a controller that has been relaxed to work with an estimated state instead of a real state.
 So now, you will see how well your controller performs and de-tune your controller accordingly.